-Part 2.3 Identification of deposits and depositors
+Part 2.3 Identification of Deposits and Depositors

-A bank must identify and record the characteristics by which a depositor can be identified in such a manner as to allow the depositor's identity to be established with a high degree of certainty.

-- 2. A bank records the product category associated with each deposit in accordance with the options in a data model prescribed by DNB and on the basis of definitions adopted by DNB specifying how the product categories relate to the order of priority of eligible deposits referred to in Section 3.1 of the Policy Rule on the Scope and Execution of the Deposit Guarantee Scheme. - For each deposit a bank records whether it is held on behalf of third parties under a contract or statutory requirement. - 4.
-For each legal entity a bank records the associated business category in accordance with the options in a data model prescribed by DNB and on the basis of definitions set by DNB.
+- A bank must identify and record the characteristics by which a depositor can be identified in such a manner as to allow the depositor's identity to be established with a high degree of certainty. - 2.
+A bank records the product category associated with each deposit in accordance with the options in a data model prescribed by DNB and on the basis of definitions adopted by DNB specifying how the product categories relate to the order of priority of eligible deposits referred to in Section 3.1 of the Policy Rule on the Scope and Execution of the Deposit Guarantee Scheme. - 3.
+For each deposit a bank records whether it is held on behalf of third parties under a contract or statutory requirement. - For each legal entity a bank records the associated business category in accordance with the options in a data model prescribed by DNB and on the basis of definitions set by DNB.

-- A bank must mark the types of deposits and depositors listed below in such a manner as to allow their immediate identification: - a.
+- 1. A bank must mark the types of deposits and depositors listed below in such a manner as to allow their immediate identification: - a.
 Eligible deposits and depositors; - b.
-Deposits arising from transactions associated with a criminal conviction for money laundering as referred to in Section 29.01(2) of the Bbpm; - c.
-Deposits that are the subject of a legal dispute, as referred to in Article 8(5)(a) of the Deposit Guarantee Schemes Directive; - d.
-Deposits that are subject to restrictive measures imposed by national governments or

-- international bodies as referred to in Article 8(5) (b) of the Deposit Guarantee Schemes Directive; - e.
-Deposits over which a pledge to a third party has been created and where only the pledgee is authorised to collect payments. - f.
-Deposits that have been attached; - g.
-Deposits that are blocked under the laws of the country where the deposit is held, other than the Netherlands, to the extent that the blocking is relevant to a payout from the deposit guarantee scheme. - h.
-Bank savings deposits for a private residential property as referred to in Section 29.01(2)(e) of the Bbpm. - Deposits of depositors that have been granted a suspension of payments; - j.
-Annuity accounts as referred to in the Income Tax Act 2001 and standing right savings accounts as referred to in the Wages and Salaries Tax Act 1964; - k.
-Deposits subject to a BEM (minors' investment, inheritance and other monies) clause or similar administration at account level; - I. Home construction accounts - 2.
-A bank must mark depositors whose identity cannot be established with a high degree of certainty, as referred to in Section 5(1). - A bank must mark depositors for whom the markers, as referred to in Section 5(1)(a), cannot be applied with a high degree of certainty.
+Deposits that are the subject of a legal dispute, as referred to in Article 8(5)(a) of the Deposit Guarantee Schemes Directive; - c.
+Deposits that are subject to restrictive measures imposed by national governments or international bodies as referred to in Article 8(5)(b) of the Deposit Guarantee Schemes Directive; - d.
+Deposits over which a pledge to a third party has been created and where only the pledgee is authorised to collect payments; - e.
+Deposits that have been attached; - f.
+Deposits that are blocked under the laws of the country where the deposit is held, other than the Netherlands, to the extent that the blocking is relevant to a payout from the deposit guarantee scheme; - q.
+Bank savings deposits for a private residential property as referred to in Section 29.01(2)(e) of the Bbpm; - h.
+Deposits of depositors that have been granted a suspension of payments: - i.
+Annuity accounts as referred to in the Income Tax Act 2001 and standing right savings accounts as referred to in the Wages and Salaries Tax Act 1964;

-4. A bank must mark deposits for which the markers, as referred to in Section 5(1)(a), cannot be applied with a high degree of certainty.
+- Deposits subject to a BEM (minors' investment, inheritance and other monies) clause or similar administration at account level; - k.
+Home construction accounts; - Deposits that qualify as dormant according to the bank's records and where no transaction by or on behalf of the depositor has taken place in the preceding 24 months in relation to the deposit. - 2.
+A bank must mark depositors whose identity cannot be established with a high degree of certainty, as referred to in Section 5(1). - 3.
+A bank must mark depositors for whom the markers, as referred to in Section 5(1)(a), cannot be applied with a high degree of certainty. - 4.
+A bank must mark deposits for which the markers, as referred to in Section 5(1)(a), cannot be applied with a high degree of certainty.

-Chapter 3 Resolution of banks
+Chapter 3.
+Resolution of banks